kirandash/modern-react/README.md

 ### 21.3 Creating the Navbar with NavLink
 1. Use NavLink instead of Link to show activeClassName.
 Also pass exact prop to make sure active class appears only with exact match.

+### 21.4 props.Children
+1. Used to create common wrapper across application.
+2. Can get content with `{this.props.children}`
+3. Wrap content in individual components: Sardines.js, Soda.js etc.

+## 22 React Router Patterns
+### 22.1 Working with URL params
+1. URL parameters